 Rahm, Koepka seek to keep US Open focus amid merger turmoil

-Los Angeles (AFP) – Jon Rahm could do without the sense of "limbo" wrought by the bombshell merger of the PGA Tour and LIV Golf's Saudi backers as he prepares for the US Open, but Brooks Koepka expects to thrive amid the "chaos" of the week.
+Los Angeles (AFP) – Jon Rahm says the merger of the PGA Tour and LIV Golf's Saudi backers has left golfers in limbo, but Brooks Koepka isn't daunted by a little "chaos" at this week's US Open.

 Issued on: Modified: